 ASSESSING CARDIORESPIRATORY FITNESS

-activity.
+Activity.
 As explained earlier, the best quantitative measure of cardiorespiratory endurance is maximal oxygen consumption, expressed as VO2max, the amount of oxygen the body uses when a person reaches his or her maximum ability to supply oxygen during exercise.
 Maximal oxygen consumption can be measured precisely in an exercise physiology laboratory through analysis of the air a person inhales and exhales when exercising to a level of exhaustion (maximum intensity).
-This procedure can be expensive and time-consuming, however, making it impractical for the average person.

 Photo Gallery of Assessing Cardiorespiratory Fitness